-All of the most common film formats can be developed: 35mm and 120 whether it is C-41 color or black and white.
+The most common film formats and sizes can be developed: 35mm and 120 whether it is C-41 color or black and white.

 Aside from their film processing services, you’ll be able to check out any other photo gear you may need, as they have an extensive inventory of equipment.
 Used film cameras of all types, as well as darkroom supplies, are both available for purchase.

-While you only have a few options for film developing in Washington DC, your options double if you’re willing to take a short trip.
-These are our favorite places to develop film in the DC area, both in Maryland and Virginia.
+While you only have a few options for film developing in Washington DC, your choices double if you’re willing to take a short trip.
+Here are some more places to develop film in the DC area, both in Maryland and Virginia.